miekg/learninggo/ex/channels/for-channels.md

 {.exercise data-difficulty="1"}
 ### Channels

-1. Modify the program you created in exercise Q\ref{ex:for-loop} to use channels, in other words, the function called in the body should now be a goroutine and communication should happen via channels.
+1. Modify the program you created in exercise (#forloop) to use channels, in other words, the function called in the body should now be a goroutine and communication should happen via channels.
 You should not worry yourself on how the goroutine terminates.